tetemes/m3u8/README.md

 # m3u8

-Downloads and concatenates chunks of an HLS video.
+Downloads and merges chunks of an HLS video.
 Downloading is done in parallel using Parallel::ForkManager perl module.
 Concatenation is performed when each and every chunk is downloaded.